sudheerj/vuejs-interview-questions/README.md

        Unlike other hooks, creation hooks are also run during server-side rendering.
         1. beforeCreate:
            This hook runs at the very initialization of your component. hook observes data and initialization events in your component.
-Here, data is still not reactive and events that occur during the component’s lifecycle have not been set up yet.
+Here, data is still not reactive and events that occur during the component's lifecycle have not been set up yet.
         ```javascript
             new Vue({